Q. What is the “Go Blue Guarantee?”

-For the coming fiscal year (FY2018) state funding will increase 1.9 percent, which helped to keep the increase in tuition lower for in-state students.
+For the coming fiscal year (FY2019) state funding will increase 2 percent, which helped to keep the increase in tuition lower for in-state students.
 However in the 1960s, state funding made up 80 percent of the U-M’s general fund budget – the budget that pays for the university’s core academic programs.
-In the coming year, the state appropriation will be around 16 percent of the general fund budget.
+In the coming year, the state appropriation will be less than 15 percent of the general fund budget.

 Q. Why does U-M tuition go up each year?